 that means that when another website links to your website (as long as it's a trustworthy site) that link contributes, in a pretty big way, to helping establish your expertise, authority and trust with the search engines. the simple truth is, the higher you rank, the more website traffic you are likely to see, and building quality links to your website will make a difference.

 let's talk about how this works and what you can do about it.

 link building is the seo (search engine optimization) process of acquiring inbound links that point to your business's website from other websites.

-so if a local blogger visits your business and writes a blog post about it with a link to your website, that link (also called a backlink) is part of the link building process.
+as an example, if a someone visits your website or your business location and writes a blog post about their experience with a link to your website, that link is adding value to your ranking. it is all part of the process and takes time and effort.

 how does it work?

 there are many ways to acquire backlinks as well as various places they can be added including industry sites, blogs, new articles, business directories, social posts, etc.

 we have found that well-placed links that are relevant to your services and products are far more impactful than links focused on websites with high “domain authority”. domain authority (da) is a search engine ranking score that predicts how likely a website is to rank in search engine result pages (serps). it is often used as a measurement by seo experts to determine the “quality” of a website.